Kawachi Wisteria Garden: A Purple Paradise

 How to Get to Kawachi Wisteria Garden

 Kawachi Wisteria Garden is a bit inconvenient to get to- even more so if you don’t have a car!
-From Hakata I took the train to Yahata Station.
-Under normal circumstances a free shuttle bus runs between Yahata station and the garden, but because of Covid-19 the bus was not available in 2020 and 2021.
+From Hakata, I took the train to Yahata Station.
+Under normal circumstances, a free shuttle bus runs between Yahata station and the garden, but because of Covid-19 the bus was not available in 2020 and 2021.
 Without the shuttle, you have two options:

 - Bus + Walk: There is an infrequent bus that you can take halfway to the garden.
 Get off at the last stop, Kamijuta, then walk an hour around Kawachi Dam.
-The walk was pretty nice, but there was a bit of incline at the end.
+The walk was pretty nice, but there was a bit of an incline at the end.

-- Taxi: A taxi between Kawachi Garden and Yahata station costs ~$25 and takes roughly 20 minutes.
+- Taxi: A taxi between Kawachi Garden and Yahata Station costs ~$25 and takes roughly 20 minutes.

 At the garden entrance, show your ticket and pay the additional ¥1000 if needed.
 Congratulations, you made it to flower wonderland!